 Despite recent challenges, nuclear generation remains a key carbon-free source of baseload power worldwide.
 More than 60 nuclear reactors are currently under construction in 14 countries, including 6000 MW of new capacity in the United States.
 While prospects of substantial domestic construction are muted by current low natural gas prices, expected coal plant retirements in coming years will enhance the need for new baseload generation and will support continued license extensions and capacity uprates at existing nuclear plants.

 Bates White experts apply power industry expertise and economic analysis to address a range of nuclear generation issues, including new and existing plant value assessments, cost-benefit analysis of environmental compliance alternatives, market risk analysis, and spent fuel disposal matters.

-- Bates White experts conducted a comprehensive evaluation of the sources and causes of the DOE’s delay in beginning to accept spent nuclear fuel and high-level nuclear waste on the schedule specified under the Nuclear Waste Policy Act of 1982 and the Standard Contract.
+- Conducted a comprehensive evaluation of the sources and causes of the DOE’s delay in beginning to accept spent nuclear fuel and high-level nuclear waste on the schedule specified under the Nuclear Waste Policy Act of 1982 and the Standard Contract.

-- As part of a comprehensive cost-benefit analysis of the proposed merger between PSEG and Exelon Corp., Bates White estimated the value to the State of New Jersey of increased nuclear plant availability anticipated by the merging parties as a result of improved operations at PSEG’s nuclear facilities.
+- As part of a comprehensive cost-benefit analysis of the proposed merger between PSEG and Exelon Corp., estimated the value to the State of New Jersey of increased nuclear plant availability anticipated by the merging parties as a result of improved operations at PSEG’s nuclear facilities.

-- Bates White experts conducted power market projections and cost-benefit analyses of environmental protection alternatives related to the fueling of Salem Generation Station and Indian Point Nuclear Power Plant.
+- Conducted power market projections and cost-benefit analyses of environmental protection alternatives related to the fueling of Salem Generation Station and Indian Point Nuclear Power Plant.